-Were you ever confronted by the unexpected effects of complexity?
-Results that were not anticipated, although explicable in hindsight, and revelation of interactions that you barely knew?
-More importantly: do you want to improve your system and become less surprised next time?
-Then this master class in risk assessment based on STAMP and STPA is for you.
+Have you ever been surprised by complexity?
+Results that were not predictable due to interactions that you hadn’t identified?
+More importantly: do you want to improve your system and become better prepared next time?
+Then this master class in risk assessment based on STPA is for you.

-The Amsterdam University of Applied Sciences is proud to present a master class on the System Theoretic Process Analysis (STPA).
-STAMP/STPA are newly introduced methods developed by Prof Nancy Leveson (Massachusetts Institute of Technology, USA), and is grounded on the System Theoretic Accident Model and Processes (STAMP).
-The goal of STAMP/STPA is to make the effects of complexity in socio–technical systems more understandable.
-The superiority of STPA to traditional means of hazard identification and risk management have been well publicized over the past decade.
+The Amsterdam University of Applied Sciences is proud to present a master class based on the System Theoretic Process Analysis (STPA).
+STPA is a technique developed in 2011 by Prof Nancy Leveson (Massachusetts Institute of Technology, USA), and is grounded on the System Theoretic Accident Model and Processes (STAMP).
+The goal of STAMP/STPA is to make the effects of complexity in socio–technical systems more understandable, thus better managed.
+The superiority of STPA over traditional means of hazard identification have been well publicized over the past years.

 The master class will include discussions about the theory, application to well-known and lesser-known cases, and ample room for reflection on your own practice.
 Each step of STAMP/STPA will be complimented with tips to help you cope with potential difficulties during application.
 The number of attendees has been limited to ensure a lively discussion and excellent group sessions.

 This master class is aimed to safety professionals, risk analysts, engineers, managers and any practitioner involved in risk assessments within complex socio-technical systems.
 Students and academic staff are also welcome as they will benefit by the theoretical and practical parts of the master class.
 Some work experience in hazard identification and risk assessment is preferable to enable fruitful participation in group discussions.

 Dr. Nektarios Karanikas is Associate Professor of Safety and Human Factors at the Amsterdam University of Applied Sciences since September 2014.
 He holds a doctorate in Safety and Quality Management (Middlesex University, UK) and an MSc in Human Factors and Safety Assessment (Cranfield University, UK).
 Nektarios has (co)authored several papers in the areas of Safety and Human Factors and has applied STPA in small-drone operations, military flight training and evaluation of Safety Management Systems.
-He has been delivering training in STPA to EASA and the industry as well as to students of the Aviation Academy.
+Since 2015, he has been delivering training in STPA to the industry as well as to students of the Aviation Academy.

 All lunches, welcome drinks on Monday and a team dinner on Thursday are included in the fee.
 The location is Hotel Casa in Amsterdam.